AsgardCms/Documentation/v2/media-module/linking-media-to-entities.md

 This is if you want to include a single file for a given `zone`, like for example a `feature_image`.

+- The first argument is the name of the zone.
+- (optional) Second argument is the entity to store the media for.
+- (optional) Third argument can be a view to use.
+This will override the default media view with its input field.
+- (optional) Fourth and last argument can be a name to use.
+This will override the default name for the input field.

 Simple include the following blade directive:

 ``` .language-php